RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 ### **Active Directory**
 **What is it:**
-On-Premise Active Directory is a Direcotry Service provided by microsoft to enable the centralizations of users, computers, and resources within a domain.
+On-Premise Active Directory is a Directory Service provided by microsoft to enable the centralizations of users, computers, and resources within a domain.

 **Lab Use:**
 For this project Active Directory forms the core of the network.
 Allowing us to push out GPO to all machines joined on the network to produce realistic authentication logs, failed logon attempts, user activity, etc.

 **Configuration:**
-  Setting up Active Direcotry involved the following:
+  Setting up Active Directory involved the following:
-  - Installed Windows Server and promoted it to a Domain Controller (*Figure 3*)
+  - Installed Windows Server and promoted it to a Domain Controller (*Figure 3*).
   - Domain created: SAM-AD.local
   - Configuring a static IP Address (192.168.1.10/24)
   - Default gateway: 192.168.1.1 (pfSense LAN)